Team

 Postdoctoral Fellow

 Zhongyang is an authentic Hakka.
 He grew up in Jiangxi Province, China and earned his B.S. from Nanchang University.
 He then pursued his Ph.D. at Tsinghua University, studying epigenetic mechanism in mammalian histone.
 Zhongyang joined the Zhou lab since September 2021.
-He is studying how immune cells interact with stromal cells.
+He is studying how immune cells monitors changes in intracellular environment.
 Outside of science, he enjoys calligraphy, cooking and playing badminton.
+Zhongyang has presented his work at the New England Immunology Conference, the Chinese Scientist and Scholars Association at Harvard Medical School.

 Cathleen Krabak